 Please bear in mind that window seals are wearing parts.
 They are exposed to high thermal and mechanical loads on a daily basis over many years.
-They become tired over time.
+It is therefore perfectly normal for them to lose functionality over time.

 When do I need to replace a window seal?